 One of the most effective ways to understand the properties of a rhombus is to visualize and sketch it.
 Start by drawing a few rhombuses of different shapes and sizes.
 As you draw, pay attention to how the angles and side lengths relate to each other.
 Try to draw rhombuses with very acute angles and others with more obtuse angles to see how the shape changes.

 Once you have a few basic sketches, start adding the diagonals.
-Notice how the diagonals bisect each other at right angles.
+Also, notice how the diagonals bisect each other at right angles.
 Use a protractor to measure the angles formed by the diagonals and the sides of the rhombus.
 This hands-on approach will help you internalize the properties of a rhombus and make it easier to remember them.

 Use Geometry Software